minibolt-guide/minibolt/guide/system/operating-system.md

 1. If you don't want to use an alternative mirror for Ubuntu, press done directly

-1. Configure a guided storage layout, or create a custom one, you will need to mount a filesystem at `"/"` and select a boot disk.
+1. Configure a guided storage layout, or create a custom one, you will need to mount a filesystem at primary disk `("/")` and select a boot disk

+    💡 If you want to use a secondary disk to storage data (blockchain, indexes, etc), you have to:

+    * > Format the secondary disk as Ext4 filesystem type and mount `"/data"` directory on it.
 Press done

+    🚨 In this case, when you are log in with the `"admin"` user, remember to assign the owner of the `/data` directory to the `"admin"` user, in the step [data directory](https://twofaktor.github.io/minibolt/guide/system/configuration.html#data-directory), discarding the creating of the `"/data"` folder already created in the before step.

 1. Confirm destructive action by selecting the "Continue" option